EmilianoAmador/Blockchain_Custom_Network/README.md

   * --bootnodes: it is set using the enode address from node1 mining terminal so that node2 can a make connection with that node.
 The enode address is comma separated enode URL for p2p discovery bootstrap.
 To find it simply look for it after running node 1.
 It should be displayed under self= as shown in the image below:
   ![Dashboard](Screenshots/Enode.jpg)

-Once both nodes are running, the nodes Should display messages like the ones in the image below indicating that they're looking for peers and or mining on the network.
+Once both nodes are running, the nodes Should display messages like the ones in the image below indicating that they are looking for peers and or mining on the network.
 If done correctly the nodes will communicate and are ready to validate transactions.
 ![Dashboard](Screenshots/RunningNodes.png)

 ## Making a Transaction on the Petrocol Network: